Should Broad Match Keywords in Google Ads be Used?

 Pre-owned cars Denver

-Try one broad match keyword at a time and keep the bids low so they’re approximately in an average position of 3.
+Try one broad match keyword at a time and keep the bids low.

 You may have a pleasant surprise how one or two of the keywords may return immediate results with a great cost of conversion.

 Broad match can work well, but broad match keywords can’t be left alone!
 A broad match keyword term may produce great results at first and then stop producing with the same efficiency it was in the beginning.
 So watch these carefully!

 To make sure that your Google Ads and PPC campaigns are on the right track, contact Christopher here for your complimentary Google Ads account or campaign review.